tytydraco/yessleep/out/Im_obsessed_with_my_neighbour_andits_consuming_me.md

 I was halfway into the hallway, my hand outstretched toward her door, when I heard a sound—a door creaking open below, footsteps climbing the stairs.
 My heart surged, and I bolted back inside, turning the lock so hard I nearly broke it.

-I stood there, my back pressed against the door, staring down at my trembling hands, and I had one thought: I need to re-hide all of the knives.
+I stood there, my back pressed against the door, staring down at my trembling hands, and I had one thought: I need to re-hide every single knife.